-- Refer to the local authority threshold document to support decision-making about what action is now required. (https://safeguardingpartnership.swindon.gov.uk/downloads/file/307/threshold_framework_document) - What are the risks to the child?
+- Refer to the local authority threshold document to support decision-making about what action is now required. - What are the risks to the child?
 Are they familial; posed by someone in the child's family?
 Are they extra-familial; posed by adults or peers outside of the home?
-(See Part 1 of KCSIE for further information)

-• If the concern does not require immediate contact with Children's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
+(See Part 1 of KCSIE for further information) - If the concern does not require immediate contact with Children's Social Care, consider this latest concern within the context of any wider concerns / disclosures.
 This may mean further discussion with the student's tutor and /or referring back to safeguarding or child protection records if they exist.